-Staff supervision was provided and the frequency of this supervision was in keeping with providers policy on supervision.
+Staff received supervision, however, the frequency of this supervision was not in keeping with the providers own policy.

 Regulation 23: Governance and management

 There were clearly defined management structures which identified the lines of authority and accountability within the centre.
 An annual review was in place and it clearly captured the views and input of residents.